-To ensure equitable distribution of the COVID-19 vaccine, in January New York State launched its community popup vaccination program.
-Through this program, the State has worked with a range of providers to set up "popup" vaccinations in the most socially vulnerable areas of the state, where access to healthcare is limited.
+Governor Cuomo launched New York State's community popup vaccination program in January 2021 to ensure equitable distribution of COVID-19 vaccination.
+Through this program, the State has worked with a range of providers to set up "popup" vaccination sites in the most socially vulnerable areas of the state where access to healthcare is limited.
 These popups are established at entrenched locations in the community, including houses of worship, community centers, libraries, and housing developments.

-This program complements the State's mass vaccination program, which is designed to reach as many people across the State as possible through strategically located, high-throughput vaccination clinics, to 1.
-Provide increased access to the vaccine in communities that may otherwise have limited access due to socioeconomic factors, and 2.
-Expand outreach to encourage vaccinations in communities that have higher rates of skepticism towards the vaccine.
+This program complements the State's Mass Vaccination Sites (MVSs), which are high throughput sites designed to reach as many individuals as possible.
+MVSs:

+- 1. Provide increased access to the vaccine in communities that may otherwise have limited access due to socioeconomic factors - 2.
+Expand outreach to encourage vaccinations in communities that have higher rates of skepticism towards the vaccine